Newton has triple-double, No. 21 UConn tops No. 10 Marquette - WHIZ News

 Tyler Kolek had 17 points to lead Marquette (19-6, 11-3), which had its five-game winning streak snapped.
 Ben Gold and Stevie Mitchell each scored 12.

-UConn opened the game on a 22-6 run, highlighted by a fast-break dunk from Andre Jackson that brought the crowd to its feet.
-The Huskies made their first four 3-point shots, three of them by Hawkins, who had 14 points in the first half.
+UConn opened the game on a 22-6 run, highlighted by a fast-break lob from Newton to Andre Jackson for a dunk that brought the crowd to its feet.
+The Huskies made their first four 3-point shots, three by Hawkins, who had 14 points in the first half.

 A hook shot by Sanogo gave UConn its first 20-point lead at 32-12 .